tsmith328/Homework/README.md

 Homework
 ========

 A collection of my homework assignments during my time as a Georgia Tech Undergrad.
-Includes Java and Python (so far).
+Includes Java, Python, and MATLAB (so far).